 If you're spending $3,984 per rep per year on sales and communication tools, how disappointed would you be to find out that your employees aren't actually using them?
 Historically, enterprise communication tools have been so complex and difficult to use that employees never fully adopt them — at a huge expense to the organization.

 Don't let this happen to you.
 Because an enterprise communication tool requires cross-functionality for each department, including engineering, HR, marketing and sales, it needs to be user friendly.
+Consider the needs of your business and choose the tool that offers what you really need.
 This will ensure that it's adopted by the entire organization, and you're able to see its true value.